Lokesh-reddy18/JobQuest/README.md

 ## ✨ Overview

-**JobQuest** is a modern, full-featured job portal built with the MERN stack.
+**JobQuest** is a full-featured job portal built with the MERN stack.
 It enables job seekers to search and apply for jobs, while recruiters can post and manage job listings — all through a clean, responsive UI and secure authentication.
 JobQuest aims to streamline the recruitment process and connect talent with opportunity efficiently.

 ## 🚀 Quick Links